codingbbq/codingbbq.github.io/_posts/2019-04-11-The-art-of-Money-Getting.markdown

 #### Do not scatter your powers.

-Engage in one kind of business and stick to it faithfully untill you succeed or until your experiances show that you should abondon it.
+Engage in one kind of business and stick to it faithfully until you succeed or until your experiences show that you should abandon it.
 A constant hammering on one nail will generally drive it home at last, so that it can be clinched.

 #### Be systematic